robert-abc/KTC2023-ABC1/README.md

 Our algorithm is based on the smoothness prior provided by the KTC2023 organising committee [[2]](#2).
 We modified it to include post-processing steps, including one with a CNN, to extract meaninful information and to segment the resuts.
 This is our first submission to the KTC2023.

-A brief and visual overview of our proposal is attached in the pdf: [A visual read me](visual_readme.pdf).
+A brief and visual overview of our proposal is attached in the [Visual read me PDF](visual_readme.pdf).
 It also includes examples of reconstructions using data from the traning set.

 ## Authors
 * Roberto Gutierrez Beraldo¹* - roberto.gutierrez@ufabc.edu.br